 The department had a few noteworthy achievements during fiscal year 2022-23.
-A master's degree program is starting at RJD facility for the fall 2023 semester.
+A master's degree pilot program is starting at 11 institutions in the fall of 2023.
+Previously incarcerated persons could pursue a master's degree on their own as the department did not have a master's degree program.
 The ISO program changed its cycles from 52 weeks to 14 weeks, allowing for a significant increase in completions this year (45,208).